gruntwork-io/gruntwork-io.github.io/README.md

 ## TODO

-1. Make all client logos the same style
+1. Make all client logos the same style.
-1. Fill in proper Google Analytics ID
+1. Fill in proper Google Analytics ID.
+1. Add GA tracking when each person scrolls to a new section of the site.
+1. Consider adding a note that we are not a PaaS.
+Perhaps an FAQ section?
+Example: "Get up and running as fast as PaaS, but own all the code and flexibility of IaaS."
+1. Remove extraneous links.
+1. Add line to "contact us" section that says "Careers".
+When you click, it says "interested in working with us, email us."
+1. Implement contact us form.
+1. Fix mobile rendering issues.
+1. Finalize Gruntwork logo.

 ## License